knipknap/grpc-server-go/README.md

 The container does the following:

-- It includes a main.go for a gRPC server that imports server/main.go for your code.
+- It includes a main.go for a gRPC server that imports any code that you put into `service/main.go`.
-- **Reflection** is enabled.
+- **Reflection** is enabled in the resulting gRPC service.
 - It includes a complete [health check](https://github.com/grpc/grpc/blob/master/doc/health-checking.md) to allow for zero-downtime updates.
 - It runs a [grpcui](https://github.com/fullstorydev/grpcui).
 - It picks up additional JSON-based health checks and runs them, validating if the RPC call generates the expected result.
 More below.